What is EVOO & How Does It Compare To Other Olive Oil Grades

 The grades of olive oil are:

-• Pomace olive oil: The lowest grade of olive oil is pomace olive oil.
+• Olive pomace oil: The lowest grade of olive oil is olive pomace oil.
 This is produced using whatever waste gets left behind from milling olives.
 This is often the flesh, skin, and pits of lots of different olives lumped into one oil.

 • Lampante olive oil: You never want to eat lampante olive oil in its original form, nor should you be able to, as it’s not suitable for people to consume.
 It must be refined and made more flavorful before it can be sold on grocery store shelves.

 • Virgin olive oil: Above pure olive oil is virgin olive oil.
 While this is a good grade, it’s not as high as extra virgin.
-The odor and flavor of virgin olive oil is pretty good, but not the best.
+The odor and flavor of virgin olive oil are pretty good but not the best.
 It also has defects, although only olive oil professionals can typically detect these.

 • Extra virgin olive oil: Now we get to EVOO, the highest grade of olive oil.